-Kicking back with a glass of wine is one of our favourite ways to unwind but do we really know what's actually in it?
+Kicking back with a glass of wine (especially in quarantine) is one of our favourite ways to unwind but do we really know what's actually in it?

 Yes, we know it's the adult version of grape juice, but did you know that some contain animal-derived ingredients that we never would've expected like fish oil and gelatine?

 When wine is being made, it's filtered through fining agents to remove things like protein, yeast, cloudiness, 'off' flavours and colourings and other organic particles.

 According to animal rights organisation PETA, some of these fining agents include blood and bone marrow, casein (milk protein), chitin (fibre from crustacean shells), egg albumen (derived from egg whites), fish oil, gelatin (protein from boiling animal parts), and isinglass (gelatine from fish bladder membranes).
 Shocking, right?

 WATCH: Rihanna, a hero for the people, fell into the pool while trying to save her wine.
 Post continues after video...